minweny/spring-zero-to-hero-codes/README.md

 ./mvnw spring-boot:run
 ```

 Once the build finishes, the app starts on `http://localhost:8080/`.
-The sample project does not expose REST endpoints yet, but the application context loads successfully and is ready for you to add controllers or other beans.
+Visit `http://localhost:8080/hello` to see the demo `Hello, Todo!` response, and use the project as a starting point for your own controllers or beans.

 ### Run the tests